qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 **Uint8**

-Another step towards memory optimization is to use Uint8 datatype for vectors.
+Another step towards memory optimization is to use the Uint8 datatype for vectors.
 Unlike Float16, Uint8 is not a floating-point number, but an integer number in the range from 0 to 255.

 Not all embeddings models generate vectors in the range from 0 to 255, so you need to be careful when using Uint8 datatype.